Ximena Naranjo

-Ximena Naranjo Pinto is a Chilean politician elected to the Chamber of Deputies of Chile representing the 2nd District (Tarapacá region) for the 2026–2030 legislative term, under the banner of the Republican Party.
+Ximena Naranjo Pinto is a Chilean politician elected to the Chamber of Deputies of Chile representing the 2nd District ―Tarapacá Region― for the 2026–2030 legislative term, under the banner of the Republican Party.

-Biography

 Prior to her election, Naranjo served as a municipal councillor in the city of Iquique, in the Tarapacá region.
 She assumed the councillor role on 28 June 2021.

-Political career

-In the 2025 parliamentary election, Naranjo ran as candidate for the 2nd District under the list Chile Grande y Unido, supported by the Republican Party, and obtained 19,298 votes (10.57%), securing a seat in the Chamber of Deputies.
+Biography

+She was born on 30 January 1974 in Antofagasta.
+She is the daughter of Daniel Naranjo and Liliana Pinto.

+Between 2014 and 2018 she worked as a secretary at the Municipality of Iquique.